Blood Orange announces London O2 Shepherd's Bush Empire show

 Where can I buy tickets?

-They'll be available from Ticketmaster here.
+They'll be available from Ticketmaster here or See Tickets here.

 When do they go on sale?